archwrt/archwrt-ss.sh/README.md

 $ sudo archwrt-ss.sh config
 ```

-After you're config is done, you're `config.json` will be located at `/opt/archwrt-ss/config.json`.
+When it is done, your `config.json` will be located at `/opt/archwrt-ss/config.json`.

 It is recommend to check if there's any error in your `config.json` by running: